-It is a very new concept, so new in fact that the term isn’t yet in the dictionary, and your computer might insist that you have made a typo!
+It is a very new concept, so new that the term isn’t yet in the dictionary, and your computer might insist that you have made a typo!

 To understand tokenomics in all its glory, we must understand the following key concepts fleshed out below.

 For a token economy to bloom, consumers need to be able to get their (metaphorical) hands on them somehow.
-There are various ways in which tokens are distributed through the public.
+There are various ways in which tokens are distributed to the public.

 In some networks, miners are the first to see tokens in their digital wallets.
 Miners validate blockchain transactions.

-In turn, they are rewarded in newly minted tokens, which they can choose to hold or sell to non-miners.
+In turn, they are rewarded in newly minted tokens, which they can hold or sell to non-miners.
 Bitcoin tokens (BTC) are distributed in this way.